 It can seem almost wrong to say that we should have joy in 2020.
 This year has been a nonstop slog of hardship.
 And yet, in the previous post we learned that God is and always will be actively involved in the world.
-As a result, it makes perfect sense how the Teacher concludes this section.
+As a result, it makes perfect sense how the Teacher concludes this section of Ecclesiastes 8.
 Look at verse 15.

 Election didn’t turn out how you hoped?
 Rejoice that the one true King Jesus has been, is, and always will be on the throne that one throne that always matters most.